promanenko/gigaspaces-sbp-jekyll/spring-data-quick-start.markdown

 The application autowires an instance of `BookRepository` that you just defined.
 Spring Data XAP will dynamically create a concrete class that implements that interface and will plug in the needed query code to meet the interface's obligations.
 This repository instance is the used by the `run()` method to demonstrate the functionality.

-# Write and read objects
+# Write and Read Objects
 In this guide, you are creating three local `Book` s, **SpringInAction**, **ThinkingInJava**, and **EffectiveJava**.
 Initially, they only exist in memory.
 After creating them, you have to save them to XAP.

 Now you run several queries.
 The first looks up books by author.
 Then you execute query to find less popular books and another query to find popular books or books written by specific author.